DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - ✈️Station-to-Station (STS) Protocol: Combines Diffie-Hellman key exchange with digital signatures to authenticate the communicating parties.
 Mitigates man-in-the-middle attacks by authenticating the exchanged keys.
 Utilizes both public key cryptography and Diffie-Hellman.
     - ✈️Internet Key Exchange (IKE): A protocol used to set up a secure and authenticated communication channel, often used with IPsec.
 Supports mutual authentication and dynamic key exchange.
 It is used in IPsec to negotiate tunnel parameters.
     - ✈️Secure Remote Password (SRP): A password-based key exchange protocol that ensures mutual authentication without transmitting the actual password.
 Provides resistance against dictionary attacks and man-in-the-middle attacks.
 Useful in secure login scenarios where passwords are used.

-**In a zero-knowledge proof**, one individual demonstrates to another that they can achieve a result that requires sensitive information without actually disclosing the sensitive information

 - 🟢**TEMPEST-derived technology** allows the electronic emanations that devices produce (known as Van Eck radiation) to be read from a distance (this process is known as Van Eck phreaking).
 TEMPEST eavesdropping or Van Eck phreaking countermeasures include the following:
     - 🐌Faraday Cage: A Faraday cage is an enclosure that blocks or absorbs electromagnetic fields or signals.
 Faraday cage containers, computer cases, rack-­mount systems, rooms, or even building materials are used to create a blockage against the transmission of data, information, metadata, or other emanations from computers and other electronics.
 Devices inside a Faraday cage can use EM fields for communications, such as wireless or Bluetooth, but devices outside of the cage will not be able to eavesdrop on the signals of the systems within the cage.